 It is worth having a rough idea of where in Greece you will stay and where you will be going before making a purchase.
 It’s also usually worth paying a bit more to get better coverage.
 I mean, cheap data is pretty pointless if you can’t even get connected.

 These days, you can usually get a sim card pretty quickly, easily, and without too much hassle.
-Therefore you should try to avoid companies who are insisting on too much paperwork, who want too much information, or who take too long to get you set up.
+Therefore you should try to avoid companies who insist on too much paperwork, who want too much information, or who take too long to get you set up.

 There are a few exceptions to this, such as police states like Pakistan and Russia but these are the minority.
 Oh, and getting a sim card in India is always going to be a nightmare because India is India.